CiccioGamer89

 Mirko Alessandrini (born January 27, 1989), known online as CiccioGamer89 or simply Ciccio, is an Italian YouTuber and streamer.

-He joined YouTube on July 8, 2012, and his channel gained over three million subscribers, making him the 40th most-subscribed Italian YouTuber.
+He joined YouTube on July 8, 2012, and his channel gained over three million subscribers, making him the 40th most-subscribed Italian YouTuber as of 2023.

 In his channel he mainly posts gameplay videos, but he also created a series of cooking videos called "In cucina con Ciccio" and several videos dedicated to his weight loss journey.
 He has opened multiple burger restaurants in Italy.

-Early life
+Biography

-Alessandrini was born in Rome, Italy, to poor family.
+Alessandrini was born in Rome, Italy, to a poor family.
 When he was young he worked as a porter and baker.

 Internet career

 Beginning (2012–2015)

 "Hakuna matata, ragazzi!
 Ben ritrovati dal vostro CiccioGamer89."